Nvidia Built a Financial Machine to Keep the AI Boom Running. What Happens When It Can't?

 Writer and contributor

-That someone is CoreWeave, the publicly traded "neocloud" company that pioneered GPU-backed lending in 2023.
+That someone is CoreWeave, the publicly traded "neocloud" company that helped establish GPU-backed lending as a financing model in 2023.
 The model is straightforward: take out loans using Nvidia chips as collateral, buy more Nvidia chips, repeat.
 The first CoreWeave loan, led by hedge fund Magnetar Capital and Blackstone, carried about 14 percent interest.
 More private credit firms piled in.
-Now the GPU-backed debt market has grown to tens of billions of dollars, and actual banks like Goldman Sachs, JPMorgan Chase, and Wells Fargo have joined the party.
+The GPU-backed debt market has since grown to tens of billions of dollars, and major banks including Goldman Sachs, JPMorgan Chase, and Wells Fargo have entered the space.

 But Nvidia isn't just selling chips to these companies.
-It's investing in them, signing contracts to rent capacity from them, and backstopping their revenue.
+It's also investing in them and signing contracts to rent capacity from them.
 According to Nvidia's most recent 10-Q, the company has committed $26 billion for "cloud compute services" through 2031.
-That's not on the balance sheet.
-It's tucked in a note.
+This obligation is disclosed in the filing's footnotes, as is standard for such commitments.

-Jay Goldberg, an analyst at Seaport Research Partners (and one of the few on Wall Street with a sell rating on Nvidia), thinks that number represents Nvidia's backstop agreements with neoclouds.
-The timing lines up: CoreWeave announced a $6.3 billion deal with Nvidia in September, and Nvidia's cloud compute commitments jumped $13 billion that same quarter.
+Jay Goldberg, an analyst at Seaport Research Partners (and one of the few on Wall Street with a sell rating on Nvidia), believes that number may represent backstop agreements with neoclouds.
+He points to timing that he views as notable: CoreWeave announced a $6.3 billion deal with Nvidia in September, and Nvidia's cloud compute commitments increased by $13 billion that same quarter.
+Nvidia has not confirmed any connection between these figures.

-"Nvidia is buying demand here," Goldberg told The Verge.
+"Nvidia is buying demand here," Goldberg told The Verge, describing his interpretation of the arrangement.

-CoreWeave had revenue of $1.36 billion in Q3 2025, up 134 percent from a year earlier.
-Its revenue backlog hit $55.6 billion.
+CoreWeave reported revenue of $1.36 billion in Q3 2025, up 134 percent from a year earlier.
+Its revenue backlog reached $55.6 billion.
 The company went public in March at $40 per share and the stock has since climbed above $100.

-Nvidia's role goes deeper.
+Nvidia's involvement with CoreWeave extends beyond chip sales.
 In 2024, Nvidia was CoreWeave's second-largest customer.
-The chipmaker agreed to spend $1.3 billion over four years to rent its own chips back from CoreWeave, according to The Information.
-Then in September came the $6.3 billion deal.
-CoreWeave filed an 8-K with the SEC about it.
+The chipmaker agreed to spend $1.3 billion over four years to rent capacity from CoreWeave, according to a report from The Information.
+Then in September came the $6.3 billion deal, which CoreWeave disclosed in an 8-K filing with the SEC.

-Nvidia is less chatty.
-Its 10-Q mentions the cloud compute obligations but chalks them up to "R&D and DGX cloud offerings."
-Goldberg doesn't buy it.
-The numbers, he says, don't add up to just R&D spending.
-If those cloud commitments were included as cost-of-goods-sold, Nvidia's margins would drop from 72 percent to 68 percent and earnings per share would fall from $6.28 to $5.97.
+Nvidia's 10-Q describes the cloud compute obligations as related to "R&D and DGX cloud offerings."
+Goldberg questions whether that fully explains the scale of the commitments.
+In his analysis, the numbers exceed what he would expect for typical R&D spending.
+He calculates that if those cloud commitments were reclassified as cost-of-goods-sold, Nvidia's margins would drop from 72 percent to 68 percent and earnings per share would fall from $6.28 to $5.97.

 "Something changed in the last six months where the scale got so big it's warping things," Goldberg told The Verge.